SPIDER-WOMAN

 to her own series in 2015 (complete with a new costume) spinning out of the

-“Spider-Verse” event.
+Spider-Verse event.

 Legion of Spider-Women: Jessica with her modern costume, Julia with her Arachne costume, Mattie in one of her many costumes, Charlotte, Ultimate Jessica and her Black Widow guise, and Gwen. |

 As for those other Spider-Women mentioned?
-While
+While Jessica was out of the

-Jessica was out of the costume, several others stepped up to fill the void.
-The
+costume, several others stepped up to fill the void.
+The first was Julia Carpenter,

-when they were trying to create their own superhero.
-She had her own
+trying to create their own superhero.
+She had her own mini-series and was part

-mini-series and was part of Force Works
+of Force Works

 and later Omega Flight as